ttariik/docus-portfolio-cicd/.github/GITHUB_PAGES_SETUP.md

 2. Check that `github-pages` environment exists
 3. Verify workflow completed successfully in **Actions** tab
 4. Wait 2-3 minutes for deployment to propagate

+### Deployment rejected due to environment protection rules

+If you see "Branch is not allowed to deploy to github-pages due to environment protection rules":

+1. Go to **Settings** → **Environments** → **github-pages**
+2. Under "Deployment branches", configure which branches can deploy:
+   - Select "All branches" to allow any branch
+   - Or add specific branches (e.g., `feature/development`)
+3. **Note**: The workflow is configured to only deploy from `main` branch by default for security
+4. To deploy from feature branches, either:
+   - Merge to `main` branch (recommended for production)
+   - Or configure the environment to allow your feature branch

 ### Build fails